adrianetti/instagram-clone-react/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+---

-## An instagram clone app made for personal learning
+## An instagram clone app made for my personal learning

 - JSX ✅ <img alt="JSX" width="26px" src="https://raw.githubusercontent.com/jsx-ir/logo/master/jsx.png"/>